 Osteoporosis is a chronic disease usually characterized by increased bone fracture and fragility (10).

-Studies have shown that lycopene is vital in regulating bone metabolism through increasing bone mineral density.
-This reduces the risks of fractures occurring (6).
+Preliminary research has suggested that lycopene may play a role in regulating bone metabolism through increasing bone mineral density.
+This might reduce the risks of fractures occurring (6).

-Animal studies have also indicated that lycopene can influence bone metabolism by stimulating osteoblast activity.
-This builds bones while simultaneously reducing the breakdown activity of osteoclasts (8)
+Animal studies have also indicated that lycopene may influence bone metabolism by stimulating osteoblast activity (8).

 May Reduce The Risk Of Heart Disease

-High intake of protein has been shown to reduce the levels of total and LDL (bad) cholesterol, which are the two major risk factors for heart disease.
+High intake of tomatoes and tomato products may help reduce the levels of total and LDL (bad) cholesterol, which are the two major risk factors for heart disease.
 These effects have been associated to the vitamin C and lycopene content in tomatoes (3).

-Additionally, lycopene also lowers cholesterol absorption in the intestines while improving the functioning of HDL (good) cholesterol in your body (7).
+Additionally, lycopene may also lower cholesterol absorption in the intestines while improving the functioning of HDL (good) cholesterol in your body (7).
 Finally, the carotenoids in tomatoes may help in lowering your blood pressure which is also a risk factor for heart disease (4).

 Some cultures are known to use tomato soup as home remedies for the common cold.
-Research has also indicated that vitamin C may help prevent common cold while reducing the severity and duration of cold symptoms (14).
-Additionally, carotenoid can stimulate your overall immune system (3).
+Research has also indicated that vitamin C may help reduce the severity and duration of cold symptoms (14).
+Additionally, carotenoids may stimulate your overall immune system (3).

 If you tend to let yourself off the hook, raise the white flag when things get tougher than you expected, send yourself on an unconscious binge-eating trip – BetterMe app is here to help you leave all of these sabotaging habits in the past!